mrismanaziz/Reforestation/README.md

-## What did the ocean say to the beach?
-Thanks for all the sediment.
+## I was in an 80's band called the prevention.
+We were better than the cure.